lupasearch/lupasearch-client/docs/components/search-box.md

   - `baseUrl` - if defined, it will be prepended to image path for each each product.

   - `customUrl` - Provide a function that returns image url from document.
 Overrides all other image options.

+  - `alt` - Provide a function that returns an alt image text for a given document.

 - `title` - title of the product.